ysamantar1/eie_nrf52840/doc/4_Debug_and_Buttons/README.md

 *Challenge*
 - When the board starts, turn LED3 on for 3 seconds.
-During those 3 seconds, the user should be able to click BTN3, which puts the program into an "entry" mode that allows the user to enter a password of their choice by entering a sequence of BTN0, BTN1, BTN2.
+During those 3 seconds, the user should be able to click BTN3, which puts the program into an "entry" mode until BTN3 is clicked again.
+The user should be able to enter a password of their choice by entering a sequence of BTN0, BTN1, BTN2.
 Once they click BTN3, the password should be saved, and the program should enter the locked state, where it should function the same way as part 1 of this exercise.